janbodnar/Clojure-Examples/sort.md

 ---

-Compare first by lenght, if elements have same lenght then by
+Compare first by lenght, if elements have same length then
-alphabetically in ci manner.
+alphabetically/ci.

 ```clojure
 (ns basics.core)